nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ```

 ### Finding a Good `find`
-Finding a Good in the warehouse through the name of the Unit Good.
-After finding a good, it will show the details of the good found.
+Finding Goods in the warehouse through the name of the Unit Good.
+After finding the goods, it will show the details of all the goods found.

 Format: `find n/[NAME]`

 Example of finding a Good:<br/>
-Finding if Wooden Chair exists in the warehouse.
+Finding if any Unit Good with "Wooden" in its name exists in the warehouse.

-`find n/Chair`
+`find n/Wooden`

 Expected Output
 ```
 WC1 - Wooden Chair (chair made of oak from Europe) [Qty: 30] Unit size of good: MEDIUM
+WC2 - Wooden Table (Table made of oak from Italy) [Qty: 0] Unit size of good: LARGE
 Another command?
 ```

-If there are no good in the warehouse with such a name, Simplst will inform you accordingly.
+If there are no Unit Goods in the warehouse with its name containing any part of the input, Simplst will inform you accordingly.
 Example of trying to find spoon in the warehouse.

 `find n/spoon`

 Expected Output